Andrea Stuart

-Andrea Stuart (born 1962) is a Barbadian-British historian and writer, who was raised in the Caribbean and the US and now lives in the UK.
+Andrea Stuart (born 1962) is a Barbadian-British historian and writer, who was raised in the Caribbean and the UK and now lives in the UK.
 Her biography of Josephine Bonaparte, entitled The Rose of Martinique, won the Enid McLeod Literary Prize in 2004.
 Although her three published books so far have been non-fiction, she has spoken of working on a novel set in the 18th century.

 Early years

 Born in Jamaica, of Barbadian parents, Andrea Stuart spent many of her early years there, where her father was Dean of the medical school at the University College of the West Indies.
 She moved to England with her family when she was 14, in 1976.
 She studied English at the University of East Anglia and French at the Sorbonne.
 She began working as a journalist, then branched into publishing and television documentary production.